Martin Luther King Jr.: Politics

 King rejected both laissez-faire capitalism and communism; King had read Marx while at Morehouse but rejected communism because of its "materialistic interpretation of history" that denied religion, its "ethical relativism", and its "political totalitarianism".
 He stated that one focused too much on the individual while the other focused too much on the collective.

 In a 1952 letter to Coretta Scott, he said: "I imagine you already know that I am much more socialistic in my economic theory than capitalistic ..."
 In one speech, he stated that "something is wrong with capitalism" and said, "There must be a better distribution of wealth, and maybe America must move toward a democratic socialism."
 King further said that "capitalism has outlived its usefulness" and "failed to meet the needs of the masses".

 King was critical of American culture saying "when machines and computers, profit motives and property rights are considered more important than people, the giant triplets of racism, materialism and militarism are incapable of being conquered" and that America must undergo a "radical revolution of values".
 King considered that in America "the problem is that we all too often have socialism for the rich and rugged free enterprise capitalism for the poor".
+While supporting the Memphis sanitation strike he told a reporter that "in a sense you could say we are engaged in the class struggle."